 Safeguarding the wellbeing of pupils is a responsibility of everyone who works in a school.
 At Tivetshall Primary School we have a number of robust procedures to ensure that children are kept safe.
 The designated safeguarding lead at Tivetshall is Mrs Green.
 The alternate designated safeguarding lead is Mr Carlyle.
 The safeguarding IEB member is Mrs Emma Davies.

-If you do have any concerns regarding the safeguarding and wellbeing of a child then please speak to a member of staff.
+If you do have any concerns regarding the safeguarding and wellbeing of a child then please speak to a member of staff immediately.

 Our safeguarding policy can be found here: